Cape Town CBD: Geography

 Cape Town CBD is in the City Bowl region of the city, positioned between the Port of Cape Town and Table Mountain to the east and west, and between De Waterkant and Bo-Kaap in the north, and District Six to the south.

 The CBD sits roughly between Buitengracht Street on its northern border, and Buitenkant Street on its southern end.
 Orange Street runs along the CBD's western side, forming a border between it and Gardens.
-To the CBD's west is Nelson Mandela Boulevard.
+To the CBD's east is Nelson Mandela Boulevard.

 Cape Town CBD is approximately 2 km away from the V&A Waterfront, 20 km from the Cape Town International Airport, 10 km from the Century City commercial node, and 8 km from the popular beaches along the coastline of Camps Bay.